-The hike stays my most treacherous hike to date, more so due to the combination of humidity at the base of the mountain (first 120 mins through the humidity of a tropical rainforest), the loose pumice that covers some stretch (possibly fourth) of the trail, no sources of fresh water all along the way, and a steady relentless grade; than the terrain itself.
+The hike stays my most treacherous hike to date, more so due to the combination of humidity at the base of the mountain (first 120 mins through the humidity of a tropical rainforest are excruciatingly painful), the loose pumice that covers some stretch (possibly fourth) of the trail, no sources of fresh water all along the way, and a steady relentless grade; than the terrain itself.
 Prepare with enough water, coffee (if hiking through the night) and some salt or electrolytes.
 After sweating bullets through the first couple of hrs, I was day dreaming fresh fruits with sprinkled salt.
+Some panos below.

 One of the more popular hikes in the United States needs no introduction.
 The Yosemite valley as seen above and below.
 Upper Yosemite falls above.